But Mary stood weeping outside the tomb.

 Everyone went home.

 But Mary didn’t go back to her home like the other disciples did, after they saw that the graveyard had been dug up and the corpse had disappeared.
 The other disciples needed some space.
 They needed to step away.
 They had suffered a huge loss, and now the normal patterns of grieving were disturbed.
 They went home, left the tomb, because the combination of their mourning and the new ambiguity was too much to process.
 There wasn’t any reason to stay.
 Grief and confusion are a terrible mix.
 Sometimes, it’s easier to walk away from them altogether.
-And what’s the point of staying?
+And what’s the point of staying and grieving?
 What’s done is done.

 But Mary stood weeping.